About

 —Michelle Monkou-Samuels, author of Making Promises, BET, October 2004

-Topics covered at WRW’s regular monthly meetings range from writing a dynamite first chapter to handling rejection letters, and from historical accuracy in costumes to forensic investigation of a murder scene.
-In addition, WRW hosts at least one or two thematic workshops a year, as well as an annual weekend retreat.
-For this renowned event, leading authors, editors, and agents are invited to join members for a relaxed weekend filled with workshops, panels, and discussion groups.
+Topics covered at WRW’s meetings range from writing a dynamite first chapter to handling rejection letters, and from historical accuracy in costumes to forensic investigation of a murder scene.
+In the past WRW has hosted at least one or two thematic workshops a year, as well as an annual weekend retreat.
+New opportunities are being planned to maintain those vital links between writers and to build a supportive community.